sandeep-tukaram/algods/DesignAlgoDS.md

 1. Data storage: We're using v1 and v2 to keep our values somewhere
 2. Instructions: We're doing things with those values (storing them and adding them)

 This two-part pattern shows up everywhere - whether you're adding two numbers or building a complex search algorithm.
 Pretty neat, right?
-Let's explore.

 ### Computer Model and Basic Operations
 Let's understand how computers work using something familiar - a reading room!
 And guess what?
 This perfectly shows our two-part theme in action: we've got a place to store stuff (data storage) and a place to work with it (instructions).